Ghost Towns In Delaware

 Owens, Delaware

 Owens, Delaware, also known as Owens Station, was once a stop between Ellendale and Greenwood for the Queen Anne’s Railroad.
-When the railroad stopped all operations, the tracks would be removed, and any land the railroad owned would be returned to the last owner.
+When the railroad stopped operations, the tracks were removed, and any land the railroad owned was returned to the last owner.

 At the intersection of Beach Highway and Owens Rd, a few houses can be seen that remain from Owens Station, but the rest of the town has disappeared, just like the railroad tracks.